Teaching Old Tokenizers New Words: Efficient Tokenizer Adaptation for Pre-trained Models: Methodology

 Suppose $t$ appears in the tokenized output of some pre-tokenized input $\mathcal{I}$.
 Then there must exist a substring of $\mathcal{I}$ equal to the literal form of $t$ that is merged into $t$.
 Because merges are local and merge skipping is disabled, the same sequence of merges must also apply when tokenizing the isolated string $t$.
 Therefore, if $\text{tokenize}(t) \neq [t]$, no input string can ever produce $t$, and $t$ is unreachable.
 However, if $\text{tokenize}(t) = [t]$, then $t$ is in principle reachable by merges assuming the pre-tokenizer produces $t$ as a substring to some input.

-\paragraph{Merge Skipping.} When applying this method, merge skipping\footnote{If a pre-token matches a vocabulary token, the merging process is skipped, and the token is produced immediately.} is disabled because otherwise any existing vocabulary token trivially returns $[t]$, making the test meaningless.
+\paragraph{Merge Skipping.} If a pre-token output by a pre-tokenizer fully matches a vocabulary token, the merging process is skipped, and the token is produced immediately when merge skipping is enabled (\texttt{ignore\_merges} in HF).
+When applying this method, merge skipping is disabled because otherwise any existing vocabulary token trivially returns $[t]$, making the test meaningless.
 Some tokenizers (e.g., Llama~3) rely on this mechanism to produce certain tokens that are reachable only via merge skipping.
 While our method offers a fast check of merge-based reachability, its interpretation must account for whether tokens are produced via merge skipping in practice.